New interpretation of the original charged BTZ black hole spacetime: The Original Charged BTZ Solution

 Let us look at the `failure of the Maxwell equation' a bit more closely.
 Using the definition of the electromagnetic energy-momentum tensor \eqref{Tmunu}, the above integrability condition \eqref{Bianchi} implies \be 0=4\pi \nabla_\mu T^{\mu\nu}=F^\nu{}_{\alpha}\nabla_\mu F^{\mu\alpha}\,, \ee where in the second equality we have used the `electromagnetic Bianchi identity', $dF=0$.
 Now, if $F_{\mu\nu}$ had an `inverse', the integrability condition \eqref{force free} would then imply the vacuum Maxwell equations.
 However, in our case $F_{\mu\nu}$ is degenerate, and the Maxwell equations are only satisfied with non-trivial current on the r.h.s., namely: \be \nabla_\mu F^{\mu\nu}={\cal J}^\nu\,, \ee where \be =-\frac{2jQ}{r^4}\partial_\varphi\,. \ee The above represents a current in the $\partial_{\varphi}$ direction penetrating the spacetime.
 It is this current that allows for a rotating solution with a `static' electromagnetic field.
 Note also that in the non-rotating case, $j\to0$, the current vanishes and we recover the standard charged static BTZ black hole.

-Remarkably, equation \eqref{force free} is a characteristic of {\em force-free electrodynamics} \cite{Brennan:2013kea}, relevant for the Blandford--Znajek effect of electromagnetic extraction of energy from a rotating black hole \cite{Blandford:1977ds}.
-The original charged BTZ spacetime thus represents a solution of `backreacting' force free electrodynamics.
-Moreover, as we shall discuss now, it is also a solution of the Deshpande--Lunin theory introduced above.
+Remarkably, equations \eqref{force free} and \eqref{ME}, together imply \be F_{\mu \nu}\mathcal{J}^{\nu}=0 \ee which is a characteristic of {\em force-free electrodynamics} \cite{Brennan:2013kea}, relevant for the Blandford--Znajek effect of electromagnetic extraction of energy from a rotating black hole \cite{Blandford:1977ds}.
+Furthermore, as stated above, our electromagnetic tensor is degenerate which is another necessary condition of force-free electrodynamics and it is equivalent to $\mathcal{P}=0$ \cite{PhysRevE.56.2181}.
+The original charged BTZ spacetime thus represents a solution of `backreacting' force free electrodynamics.\footnote{Note that in our case, the force-free electrodynamics is electrically dominated since $\mathcal{S}=-\frac{Q^2}{r^2}=-E^2$.
+However, in plasma physics, the magnetically dominated (i.e. $\mathcal{S}>0$) case is relevant.} Moreover, as we shall discuss now, it is also a solution of the Deshpande--Lunin theory introduced above.